tdongsi/cassandra/PerformanceLog/README.md

 #### For Plotter.py

 This Python module used Matplotlib library.
-Please install the following Python libraries: matplotlib, numpy, dateutil, pytz, pyparsing, six. (optionally pillow, pycairo, tornado, wxpython, pyside, pyqt, ghostscript, miktex, ffmpeg, mencoder, avconv, or imagemagick)
+Please install the following Python libraries: matplotlib, numpy, dateutil, pytz, pyparsing, six (optionally: pillow, pycairo, tornado, wxpython, pyside, pyqt, ghostscript, miktex, ffmpeg, mencoder, avconv, or imagemagick).

 Installation of these Python libraries are straight-forward on Linux and Win32.
-On Win64, please find installers here: http://www.lfd.uci.edu/~gohlke/pythonlibs/
+On Win64, please find their installers here: http://www.lfd.uci.edu/~gohlke/pythonlibs/

 ## Other files